Code-Institute-Submissions/nic-was-project-budget_AprResub/README.md

 Project budget allows a user to create, edit, view and delete projects and to add and delete budgets linked to those projects.

+## Purpose
+The purpose of this site is to allow a user to log in, create budgets for projects that you might have that require some savings and edit those budgets.
+The user can only see their data when they are logged in.

 ## Features
 ### Existing Features